dreamportdev/Osdev-Notes/Build_Process/LinkerScripts.md

 - rodata, with only the read permission.
 - data, with both read and write permissions.

 *But what about the bss, and other zero-initialized data?* Well that's stored in the data program header.
-Program headers have two variables for their size, one is the file size (the amount of data stored in the file) and the other is their memory size (the amount of memory they use when loaded).
+Program headers have two variables for their size, one is the file size and the other is their memory size.
 If the memory size is bigger than the file size, that memory is expected to be zeroed (as per the elf spec), and thus the bss can be placed there!

 ### Example
 An example of what a program headers section might look like: